Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Absorption spectroscopy scheme

 where $F(\theta)$ is the Fisher information (FI) for estimating the information of parameter $\theta$ in a specific measurement scheme with a given quantum state of the probe light.
 Here we calculate FI by the form of

-where $p(n|\theta)$ is the conditional probability of measuring $n$ photons when the medium condition is set at parameter of $\theta$.
-In our case, this parameter could be transmission $T$ or frequency difference between medium transition and input photons $\delta_{ge}$.
+where $p(n|\theta)$ is the conditional probability of measuring $n$ photons when the medium condition parameter is set at $\theta$.
+In our case, this parameter could be transmission $T$ or the frequency difference between the medium transition and the input photons $\delta_{ge}$.

-For illustrating the quantum enhancement of parameter estimation by using nonclassical light, we calculate the FI in both cases of using coherent state (classical case) and single-photon-Fock-state (quantum case) to be the light source for estimating the parameters in the spectrum.
-In the following discussion, we consider that the coupling detuning ($\Delta_{C}$) is set at 0 for focusing on the physical connotation of discussion.
-We reserve the considering of technical loss $\eta$ and decoherence rate $\gamma_{gs}$ to describe the experimental imperfection.
-Therefore, the relation of input-output intensity is given by
+To illustrate the quantum enhancement of parameter estimation by using nonclassical light, we calculate the FI in both cases, using the coherent state (classical case) and the single-photon-Fock-state (quantum case), to be the light source for estimating the parameters in the spectrum.
+In the following discussion, assume that the coupling detuning ($\Delta_{C}$) is set to 0 for focusing on the physical connotations.
+The technical loss $\eta$ and decoherence rate $\gamma_{gs}$ describe the experimental imperfection.
+Therefore, the relation of the input-output intensity is given by

-where $I$ is the mean intensity of output light and $I_0$ denotes the input light intensity.
+where $I$ is the mean intensity of the output light and $I_0$ denotes the intensity of the input light.